 Peter graduated with a JD from the University of Toronto, Faculty of Law and subsequently worked as a law clerk for Madame Justice Claire L’Heureux-Dubé at the Supreme Court of Canada.
 After pursuing an LL.M. from Osgoode Hall (York University), he joined the federal Department of Justice where he worked an advisor on human rights matters involving criminal justice.
 Peter then left Canada to teach at the University of Auckland (New Zealand), Faculty of Law from 2001-2011, before returning to the University of Alberta in 2012.

 Peter is one of Canada’s leading authorities on the substantive criminal law and the law of evidence.
-He authors or co-authors leading texts on the law of evidence (Witnesses; the Portable Guide to Witnesses), criminal law (Manning, Mewett and Sankoff on Criminal Law, 5th ed.) and animals and the law (Canadian Perspectives on Animals and the Law; Animal Law in Australasia: Continuing the Dialogue).
-He has published academic articles on all of these subjects in a number of the world’s most distinguished journals, including: the Queen’s Law Journal, the University of British Columbia Law Review, the Criminal Law Quarterly, the Alberta Law Review, The New Zealand Law Review and the Criminal Reports.
+He is the author of the Law of Witnesses and Evidence in Canada (2020), one of the country’s leading texts on Evidence law.
+He is also the co-author or co-editor of leading texts on criminal law (Manning, Mewett and Sankoff on Criminal Law, 5th ed.) and animals and the law (Canadian Perspectives on Animals and the Law; Animal Law in Australasia: Continuing the Dialogue).
+He has published academic articles on all of these subjects in a number of the world’s most distinguished journals, including: the Canadian Bar Review, Queen’s Law Journal, the University of British Columbia Law Review, the Criminal Law Quarterly, the Alberta Law Review, The New Zealand Law Review and the Criminal Reports.

 If you need assistance with an appeal, Peter would be happy to speak with you.

 - Concordia University, 1992, BA (Broadcast Journalism) with distinction

 - University of Toronto, 1996, JD

 - Osgoode Hall, 2005, LL.M.

 - Peter is the recipient of a number of academic awards.